-Ultimate Maldives Travel Guide & Review of the Riu Atoll
+Ultimate Maldives Travel Guide (Planning, Tips & Advice)

+Maldives is a beautiful country located in South Asia.
+The Maldives has become famous because of its unique culture, friendly locals, and amazing beaches.
 Travellers, holidaymakers, and those just seeking a luxury escape will often dream of a trip to the Maldives.
-Many people don’t even know where the Maldives are or think it is out of their budget.
-But, don’t be deterred.
-Paradise is calling, and it can be surprisingly affordable.
-This Maldives Travel Guide will give you everything you need to know about taking your dream holiday on the Riu Atoll or other similar luxury islands.
+However, paradise is calling, and it can be surprisingly affordable.
+This Maldives Travel Guide will give you everything you need to know about taking your dream holiday in the Indian Ocean.

-The Maldives is formed by 26 natural atolls, each containing its own slice of paradise.
+The Maldives lies in the Indian Ocean, approximately halfway between India and Sri Lanka.
+This spectacular destination contains over 1000 tropical islands, formed within 26 natural atolls, each containing a slice of paradise.
 Atolls are coral formations that typically have a reef that fringes a central lagoon and houses a handful of small coral islands.
 Only about a quarter of the islands are habited, with approximately 90 of them home to tourist resorts.

 5 Tips for Domestic flight travel

 1) Check the domestic scheduled flight time before you book.
 While the schedule might change, it will give you an idea of how long you might have to wait if this information isn’t provided.

 2) Splurge for the seaplane transfer.
 If you book your flight separately, pay a little extra for the seaplane, which will land on the sea!

 3) Avoid late international flights home.
 While you might think you get an entire extra day on vacation, this is not the reality.
 If other tourists catch flights much earlier than you, you will need to leave your resort simultaneously, resulting in a long wait at the airport.